-For some, those 5 days a month can be annoying and painful to the point of looking forward to entering menopause, the period in which the reduced amount of hormones leads to the interruption of the menstrual cycle.
+For some, those 5 days a month can be annoying and painful to the point that they can't wait to enter menopause, the period in which the reduced quantity of hormones leads to the interruption of the menstrual cycle.
 Stop cramping, please!

 But this condition brings with it a small monthly relief a long series of daily problems, from hot flashes to night sweat, through heart and bone problems, and it would be healthy to be able to understand how to delay menopause.

-Today, the English fertility clinic ProFam offers to postpone menopause by up to 20 years, with an operation of half an hour.
+Today ProFam, an English fertility clinic, offers to postpone menopause for up to 20 years, with a half-hour operation.

 How it works